natefinch/rpg/content/post/google-drive.md

 just go to New->More->Google Drawings.
 I'll write a separate post about google drawings, as I think it's a pretty great tool for designers.

+## Tables

+Please folks, remove the borders on your tables.
+It'll immediately change them from looking like a document written in 1998, to something more modern.

+Tables are at once useful and a nightmare.
+They can convey a lot of information, but large tables can be intimidating and just look nasty.
+Discretion is advised.

+I like making every other row have a light gray background to help with readability, but there's no built-in way to do that with Google Docs.
+However, there is an add-on that'll do it for you.
+Go to Add-Ons->Get Add-On, and search for Table Formatter.
+Install that, and it'll give you a bunch of preformatted styles that it can apply to tables in a single click.
+It even lets you customize your own formats.
+Super useful.

 ## Distribution

 There's basically two ways to share a google doc.
 You can either share a link to